CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/GettingStarted-V2.md

 By the end of this lab, you will be able to:

-- **Set Up Azure AI Foundry SDK and Provision Resources**: Learn how to provision the required resources in Azure AI Foundry to support knowledge retrieval and model inference.
+- **Set Up Azure AI Foundry SDK and Provision Resources**: In this hands-on exercise, participants will gain insights about setting up the Azure AI Foundry SDK and provisioning essential resources for knowledge retrieval and model inference.
+They will create a project, deploy AI models, configure Azure AI Search, integrate it with their project, clone a GitHub repository, and set up environment variables for seamless execution.

-- **Building a RAG pipeline**: Implement a retrieval-augmented generation system that indexes and retrieves relevant data to enhance AI-generated responses.
+- **Building a RAG pipeline**: In this hands-on exercise, participants will gain insights about building a Retrieval-Augmented Generation (RAG) pipeline to enhance AI-generated responses.
+They will index knowledge sources, implement a retrieval pipeline, and generate responses enriched with relevant data.
+Additionally, they will integrate telemetry logging to monitor and optimize system performance.

-- **Evaluate and Optimize RAG Performance**: Apply best practices to measure retrieval accuracy, response quality, and system efficiency.
+- **Evaluate and Optimize RAG Performance**: In this hands-on exercise, participants will gain insights about evaluating and optimizing the performance of a Retrieval-Augmented Generation (RAG) system.
+They will use Azure AI evaluators to assess retrieval accuracy, implement evaluation methods to measure response quality, and interpret results for fine-tuning the system’s efficiency.

 ## Pre-requisites

-- Familiarity with Azure AI Foundry.
+- Familiarity with Azure AI Foundry portal.
 - Basic understanding of large language models and their applications.
 - Familiarity with Retrieval-Augmented Generation (RAG) concepts.